CROWN GOES TO CLARION: Pitching, Defense, Clutch Hitting Lead Bobcats to State Title Over D9 Foe DuBois Central Catholic

 Jewett wasn’t sure if his team believed him.
 Probably didn’t.
 After all, it had been five years since the Bobcats reached the state title game, a disheartening loss.
 This group was 10-7 last year and had made two first-round playoff exits.

-Nothing to indicated what was about to come.
+Nothing to indicate what was about to come.
 Nothing to make them believe — really, truly believe.

 But Jewett did.